The average human lifespan is 650,000 hours. We are awake for about 450,000 of them.

 Because the last thing I remember was waking up in the morning.
 And the last thing I remember before that was my first day at college.

-Time hits you hard when the kids you once held in your arms have grown up to look all giant and ugly.
+Time hits you hard when the kids you once held in your arms have grown up to look giant and ugly.
 When people make the vapid statement, “you’ve grown so much,” what’s behind those words is an awareness of their own mortality.
-Because it was just yesterday that everyone was saying those words to them.
+Because it was only yesterday that everyone was repeating those words to them.

 The problem with the morbid quickness of time is largely because of the way we measure it.
 As time passes, it gets chunked into units.
 Hours become days which become weeks which become months which become years which become decades which become centuries which become who-gives-a-shit-anymore.
 If you are lucky, it’s a matter of decades before you become John or Jane Doe.
 And who’s that?
 No one in particular and that’s the point.